jamesdiacono/Replete/README.md

 Replete encourages the development of modules in isolation, rather than in the context of a running application.
 Modules written in this way tend to be more independent and hence more reusable, more testable and hence more robust.

-Replete is in the public domain.
+Replete is in the Public Domain.
 [Watch the demonstration](https://youtu.be/ZXXcn7jLNdk?t=1389).

 ## The files
 - _replete.js_: A Node.js program which starts Replete.
 You should read this file.